-If you are into shooting products or food (mostly videos) than the new RGKit Play Kickstarter project might interest you.
+If you are into shooting products or food (mostly videos) then the new RGKit Play Kickstarter project might interest you.
 This kit includes different modules with motors and wireless communication that can be remotely triggered by a smartphone app and perform different types of tasks including sliding, rotating, pushing, pulling, and more.

 There are lots of things that you can do with small but powerful motors for product and food productions.
 The ain issue that until now there were only a few things that were easy enough to do without the need to use solutions such as Arduino (let’s face it – not every videographer has the time or knowledge to play around with code – even if it is relatively simple and even if you can learn – sometimes you just want to get the shot you need without too much fuss).